-That is where an agile integration framework like JBoss Fuse can be a foundational element in your IT and digital strategy.
+That is where an agile integration framework like Red Hat Fuse can be a foundational element in your IT and digital strategy.
 Agile integration has three core capabilities: distributed integration, containers, and an API-based architecture.

-- JBoss Fuse uses the lightweight distributed integration patterns of the underlying Apache Camel project.
+- Red Hat Fuse uses the lightweight distributed integration patterns of the underlying Apache Camel project.

-- As part of the JBoss xPaaS solutions, JBoss Fuse is available for rapid deployment on Red Hat OpenShift, which is based on Docker and Kubernetes, Container architectures allow developers to build and integrate traditional and microservices-based applications at scale quickly.
+- As part of the JBoss middleware services on OpenShift, Red Hat Fuse is available for rapid deployment within container and cloud environments.
+Red Hat OpenShift is based on Docker and Kubernetes.
+Container architectures allow developers to build and integrate traditional and microservices-based applications at scale quickly.

-- JBoss Fuse can be used together with Red Hat 3scale API Management Platform as an engine to develop and deploy APIs, both internally to development groups and externally for customer and partner ecosystems.
+- Red Hat Fuse can be used together with Red Hat 3scale API Management Platform as an engine to develop and deploy APIs, both internally to development groups and externally for customer and partner ecosystems.

 Integration technologies help organizations build on their existing infrastructures even as they pivot to new cloud-based and service-based architectures.

 Features (and Benefits) at a Glance